elecfreaks/learn-en/microbitOctopus/sensor/octopus_ef04078.md

 ![](./images/smtcNoB.png)

-Click "Extensions", search "oled"in the dialog box and then download the "oled-ssd1306".
+Click “Extensions” to search with "https://github.com/elecfreaks/pxt-gesture" in the dialogue box and download the package of the Gesture sensor.

 ![](./images/ef04078_05.png)

 ### Program as the picture shows